SamitGadekar/Java-CNN/README.md

 ## Features

-* Handcrafted convolutional layers, fully connected layers, and max pool layers without external deep learning libraries
+* Handcrafted convolutional, fully connected, and max pool layers without external deep learning libraries
 * Backpropagation implementation for learning
 * Training and evaluation on the MNIST dataset
 * Functionality for saving and loading trained networks to and from files
-* GUI for testing a model with your own writing!
+* GUI for testing models

 ## Requirements